ot4i/ace-maven-plugin/README.md

-** under construction **
+** this Readme is under construction **

 # About
-This plugin can be used to build IBM App Connect Enterprise projects and create BAR files for deployment.
+This plugin can be used to build IBM App Connect Enterprise projects.
+Result is typically a bar file which can be deployed to an IBM Integration Server.
-- supports to create the bar: mqsicreatebar and ibmint
-- main capability:
-	- create bar file
-	- overwride properties
+The project itself can be build based on 'mqsicreatebar' or 'ibmint'.
+Details see the section "How to use the plugin".
+The current version of the plugin was tested with IBM App Connect 12.0.6.
+*Important*: the code is provided in 'good faith' and AS-IS.
+There is no warranty or further service implied or committed.
+Any supplied sample code is not supported via IBM product service channels.
-All code is provided as-is without any support.
-Feel free to fork the code and do your own adjustments. # Also contributions are always welcome.
+Feel free to fork the code and do your own adjustments.
+Of course contributions are always welcome (e.g. via merge requests).

-1.)
-About
-- when to use it
-- advantages
+# Changes
+Current version of the plugin is "12.0.6 [-SNAPSHOT]".
+Following changes (compared to the last major update in 2022):

+- support for alternative build via ibmint
+- updated samples (for ibmint and mqsicreatebar)
+- fixes for maven dependencies handling
+- additional source packaging (configurable via pom)
+- updated bar override handling (allows multiple properties, keeps original file)
+- harmonized  mqsi commands (incl logging)
+- update of used maven dependencies (to latest possible version)
+- general code cleanup and optimization

-- major update to the ACE V11 maven plugin version from 2021
+# How to build the plugin
-- main capabilities
-- how to contribute
-- tested with ACE 12.0.6.0

-2.)
-Changes compared to the "old ACE V11 version"
-- add here the magic changes
+You have to build the plugin on our own.
+There is no version available on Maven central.
+However the steps to build the plugin are quite simple - so no worries.

+Here the sample instructions for a build on Linux (Ubuntu 18.04) with a Nexus repository.
+Changes to other environments should be quite easy:

+## 1) Install maven on build server
+Ensure that you have JDK8 installed

+`sudo apt-get install openjdk-8-jdk`

+Install Maven by typing the following command:

+`sudo apt install maven`

+## 2) Update your maven settings
+Edit the settings.xml located in 'conf' folder under maven home directory.
+You can copy the sample 'setting.xml' included here and make necessary changes.
+* Update the 'localRepository' if not using the default location
+* Enter the credentials for nexus repository that has access to deploy artifacts to the repository `<server>
+    <id>releases</id>
+    <username>nexus-deployer</username>
+    <password>Passw0rd</password>
+ </server>`
+* Update the profile properties and repository locations
+* Update the 'eclipse.workspace' and 'perform.workspace' values as per your environment.
+You may keep these values if you are using Jenkins with home directory '/var/lib/jenkins'.
+Also if you are using jenkins, you may need to update {JENKINS_HOME_DIR}/config.xml to have below values:
+`<workspaceDir>${ITEM_ROOTDIR}/workspace</workspaceDir>
+ <buildsDir>${ITEM_ROOTDIR}/builds</buildsDir>`

+## 3) Build the plugin
+If you are not doing maven release steps to release a version of the plugin, you can directly deploy the plugin locally on the build server or on to the repository.
+If doing so, make sure the remove '-SNAPSHOT' from 'version' in the pom.xml.
+Navigate to the ace-maven-plugin directory under which pom.xml is present.

+* To deploy the plugin to repository: `mvn clean deploy`
+* To install the plugin locally: `mvn clean install`

-3.)
-How to build the plugin
+# How to use the plugin

 4.)
 How to use the plugin
 - see primary samples
 - mavenize your projects - if not done yet